 Section 184: Prohibition of throwing or abandoning a person under one’s own guardianship

-A person, being bound to care for or maintain an infant, child, disabled patient, or elderly person, should not so throw, abandon or desert as to cause danger to the body or life of the such infant, child, patient, or elderly person.
+A person, being bound to care for or maintain an infant, child, disabled patient, or elderly person, should not so throw, abandon, or desert as to cause danger to the body or life of such infant, child, patient, or elderly person.

 Section 185: Prohibition of abetment of suicide

-No person should abet the commission of suicide by another, or create, or cause to be created, such circumstances as likely to lead to the commission of such act.
+No person should abet the commission of suicide by another, or create, or cause to be created, such circumstances as are likely to lead to the commission of such an act.

 If such an act is done, he/she is liable to a sentence of imprisonment for a term not exceeding five years and a fine not exceeding fifty thousand rupees.